WHAT YOU WILL LEARN

 After a time, too many people were trying to do it and it was creating a mess.
 Since then, search engines have caught on and are now applying penalties whenever they catch somebody trying this outdated technique.

-Our advice is to leave poor quality and PBN link building out.
+Our advice is to leave poor quality, PBN and cheap link building out.
 If you’ve received a quote from a consultant who has mentioned this, steer well clear else you could end up with a penalty or black mark that will be lethal to the progression of your website.

 Google is investing a lot of time and capital to make sure websites are done properly now, no matter how clever your SEO consultant thinks they’re being – they will get caught.